 - If the record for the item you need says “No copies currently available.”
 Click on the [PLACE HOLD] button;

 - Complete the Hold form by entering your 12 digit Barcode in the User ID field along with your PIN number.;

-- IF you do not have a PIN number you should come to the Library front desk to apply for one.
+- If you do not have a PIN, please visit the Library front desk.